(c) A Marcy Goldman, BetterBaking.Com Original Recipe

 2 14 ounce cans condensed milk *

-Open the cans.
-Place the condensed milk in the top of a double boiler.
-(I use a stainless steel bowl set over simmering water).
-Cook over low heat, stirring once in awhile, for 3-6 hours, until it turns deep caramel or medium amber in colour.
+Open the cans and place the condensed milk in the top of a double boiler.
+Cook over low heat, stirring once in awhile, for 2-3 hours, until it turns deep caramel or medium amber in colour.

 Remove from stove and cool and then refrigerate.
 It will thicken a lot on cooling.
 If you want to use it as a sauce, stir it briskly and thin it with a little melted butter or cream and pour over pancakes.